Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Kudu is most active in the morning and afternoon.
 Therefore, kudu hunting is best early in the morning, during the afternoon, or sitting in blinds on a Texas kudu hunt for trophy kudu bulls.

-Trophy kudu is difficult to locate as they spend most of their time in heavy brushy cover and are camouflaged to their surroundings with their grey or reddish-brown coat and white stripes.
+Trophy kudu are difficult to locate as they spend most of their time in heavy brushy cover and are camouflaged to their surroundings with their grey or reddish-brown coat and white stripes.

 Kudu Diet